codemillmatt/vs2022-azure/README.md

 # Developing for Azure with Visual Studio 2022

 Hello!
-And welcome to the code repository for the Developing for Azure with Visual Studio 2022 course on Pluralsight.
+And welcome to the code repository for the [Developing for Azure with Visual Studio 2022 course on Pluralsight](https://pluralsight.pxf.io/BX1k79).
+Use [this link](https://pluralsight.pxf.io/c/1411097/1161410/7490) if you need a free trail to Pluralsight!

 The projects contained within are the 2 final projects with all of the Connected Services files already included.